 Company Side Representation (including Corporate Venture Capital, IPOs and M&A transactions):

 Chip is nationally recognized for his work with Limited Liability Companies (LLCs).
-He writes and edits articles, outlines, and books on LLCs and partnerships and participates on panels focused on LLCs, including for the American Law Institute — American Bar Association LLC satellite telecast for the past 20+ years.
-As former Chair of the Partnerships Committee of the Business Law Section of the California State Bar, he formed and participated in the Committee that drafted the California LLC Act that became law on September 30, 1994.
+He writes and edits articles, outlines, and books on LLCs and partnerships and participates on panels focused on LLCs, including for the American Law Institute — American Bar Association LLC satellite telecast on LLCs for over 20 years.
+As former Chair of the Partnerships Committee of the Business Law Section of the California State Bar, he formed and participated in the Committee that drafted California's original LLC Act that became law on September 30, 1994.
 He has served as an advisor to the Uniform Limited Liability Company Act, the Revised Uniform Limited Company Act, and the Revised Uniform Partnership Act Drafting Committees of the National Conference of Commissioners on Uniform State Laws.
-From 1984–1990, he was an adjunct lecturer at law for the Santa Clara University School of Law.Show More
+From 1984-1990, he was an adjunct lecturer at law for the Santa Clara University School of Law.Show More

 Best Lawyers in America 2010–2019

 The Business Law Section of the California Lawyers Association